-- 5.23 The Chief Executive Officer is entitled to attend, but not to vote at, a meeting of Council or a meeting of a Committee of Council of which all of the members are Councillors.
-(Section 376(1) of the Act) - 5.24 The Chief Executive Officer is entitled to attend a meeting of any other Committee of Council and may, if a member of the Committee, exercise a vote.
-(Section 376(2) of the Act) - 5.25 The Chief Executive Officer may be excluded from a meeting of Council or a Committee while Council or the Committee deals with a matter relating to the standard of performance of the Chief Executive Officer or the terms of employment of the Chief Executive Officer.
-(Section 376(3) of the Act) - 5.26 The attendance of other Council Staff at a meeting, (other than as members of the public) shall be with the approval of the Chief Executive Officer.
+6.42.
+The Chief Executive Officer is entitled to attend, but not to vote at, a meeting of Council or a meeting of a Committee of Council of which all of the members are Councillors.

+6.43.
+The Chief Executive Officer is entitled to attend a meeting of any other Committee of Council and may, if a member of the Committee, exercise a vote.

+- 6.44.
+The Chief Executive Officer may be excluded from a meeting of Council or a Committee while Council or the Committee deals with a matter relating to the standard of performance of the Chief Executive Officer or the terms of employment of the Chief Executive Officer. - 6.44.1.
+The attendance of other Council staff at a meeting, (other than as members of the public) shall be with the approval of the Chief Executive Officer.